BSMediaGroup/StreamSuites-Dashboard/README.md

 - Safe UI generation without hardcoding assumptions

 Schemas are treated as **contract files** between the dashboard and the runtime.

+Rumble platform schemas remain **authoritative and unchanged** even while the Rumble runtime is temporarily paused due to upstream API restrictions.
+No dashboard features have been removed, and runtime re-enablement is expected to occur without schema changes.

 ---